Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NoM9FK-dx6s.md

 ### Transcript

-> thing is that no defense turrets before how about tesla towers, i don't know i don't think so oh thanks chet yeah i'm allergic to cecil towers
+> thing is that no defense turrets before how about tesla towers, I don't know I don't think so oh thanks chet yeah I'm allergic to cecil towers